 - Overseeding is necessary for dirt patches or dead spots in your lawn.
 It is simply planting new seeds to thicken existing grass and repair damaged areas.

-These services are applied using the same technique, so it’s easy to create a mixture and apply both in one visit.
+These lawn care services are applied using the same technique, so it’s easy to create a mixture and apply both in one visit.
 This duo plants new grass in dead areas and accelerates healthy growth with fertilizer.
-This is one of the more simple services that can make a fast, visible difference.
+This is one of the more simple landscaping services that can make a fast, visible difference.
 Thick, green, and healthy grass are all promoted by fertilization and overseeding.
-This can also help prevent dead patched in the highly trafficked areas of your rental properties.
+This can also help prevent dead patches in the highly trafficked areas of your rental properties.

-- Dethatching is removing the layer of dead grass that has accumulated over the winter.
+- Dethatching is removing the layer of dead grass of a lawn that has accumulated over the winter.

 - This can be done with a regular garden rake but is more efficient with a power rake.